JSlaig/NeoVimJSlaig/README.md

     > **Note:** You may want to compile the plugins using `:PackerSync` command afterwards.

+3. Need to install dependencies

+    - FD: `winget install sharkdp.fd`
+    > **Note:** If you want to check the right package with winget just use `winget search -q fd`

+    - Ripgrep: `winget install BurntSushi.ripgrep.MSVC`
+    > **Note:** Not sure this is the one, with the same query format from previous one can check the other possible install

+    - Mingw: `choco install mingw`
+    > **Note:** Use elevated rights powershell

 ### Linux and macOS

 1. Install Neovim using your package manager: